Cfretz244/libdart/PERFORMANCE.md

 is guaranteed to be stored contiguously as a flattened buffer of bytes (accessible via `dart::buffer::get_bytes` or `dart::buffer::dup_bytes`) immediately ready for distribution over a socket/file/shared memory queue/etc.

+Read-only view types, like `dart::packet::view`, `dart::heap::view`,
+and `dart::buffer::view`, will perform largely similarly to their traditional counterparts, however, they do not participate in reference counting, and so can be used to selectively disable reference counting and its associated cost within a particular scope.

 ## Measuring Dart Performance
 Given the API topology mentioned above, all performance validation cases